All Episodes

 And that's what Mrs. Clinton is counting on now.

-They're trying to go through all kinds of machinations and manipulations, particularly in Texas, the way delegates and the popular vote are apportioned district by district there, which I will explain to you as the uh program unfolds.
+They're trying to go through all kinds of machinations and manipulations, particularly in Texas, the way delegates and the popular vote are apportioned district by district there, which I will explain to you as the program unfolds.

-Now, on MSNBC's Morning Joe this morning, they are discussing uh Barack Obama's speech, and Scarborough asks a question here of Andrea Mitchell, NBC News.
+Now, on MSNBC's Morning Joe this morning, they are discussing Barack Obama's speech, and Scarborough asks a question here of Andrea Mitchell, NBC News, and Mika Bzezinski, the co-hostette with Scarborough, is Obama guilty of plagiarism.

-David Axelrod, who was the chief political strategist for both of them, says is that they are good friends, that they trade lines all the time.
+David Axelrod, who was the chief political strategist for both of them, says that they are good friends, that they trade lines all the time.

 Nobody is denying the similarity.

-Uh, but what Axelrod and others in the campaign are saying is that it's just that they trade lines and they're friends.
+But what Axelrod and others in the campaign are saying is that it's just that they trade lines and they're friends.

-Um that's backed up, Andrea.
+That's backed up, Andrea.

-You look at the tape.
+Look at the tape.

 Close friends.

-Daval Patrick himself says this.
+Deval Patrick himself says this.

-I'm the Obama campaign emailed this to me.
+The Obama campaign emailed this to me.

 Senator Obama and I are longtime friends.